How Long Does Permanent Makeup Take to Heal?

 Brows produce the most visible scabbing

-Powder and combo brows scab the most because more surface area is treated
+Powder brows and combo brows scab the most because more surface area is treated

 Nano brows scab less due to tiny strokes